kenjdavidson/gspro-connector/README.md

 Java implementation for communication between launch monitor(s) and the GS Pro software.

+> Java development in vscode isn't the greatest.
+You may need to refresh/restart the Java Language server a couple times to get things going.

 ## GS Pro Api

 Api is defined at [GSPro Open Connect V1](https://gsprogolf.com/GSProConnectV1.html).
 The client provides interfaces and classes to be used within: